hbirchtree/coffeecutie/README.md

 # Platform support tl;dr
  - Linux support is dandy, always maintained
  - Windows support is continuously broken as new functionality is added
- - Android support is always around the corner.
+ - Android support is always around the corner, and will only run with GLES3.
 Perpetually.
 Android is a beach.
- - Android ARMv8 (ARM64) is being worked on in parallel to Android ARMv7
+ - Android ARMv8 (ARM64) is being worked on in parallel to Android ARMv7.
  - OS X support is nowhere to be seen, but it might work with the current POSIX code.
 Linking with CMake needs to be fixed for threads and OpenGL
  - iOS support is same as OS X or worse
  - ReactOS might happen after Windows support